Caroline of Baden: Early life

+She was one of the granddaughters of The Great Landgräfin Countess Palatine Caroline of Zweibrücken and named after her.

 Caroline was considered as a bride for Louis Antoine Henri de Bourbon, Duke of Enghien, but the fear of attracting opposition from France made her family hesitate.

 Marriage

 On 9 March 1797, in Karlsruhe, she became the second spouse of Maximilian, Duke of Palatine Zweibrücken, who two years later would inherit the Electorate of Bavaria.
 As a result of the dissolution of the Holy Roman Empire in 1806, the rank of Elector became obsolete, and the ruler of Bavaria was promoted to the rank of King.
 As a result, Caroline became Queen of Bavaria.
 Caroline had seven children with her husband, including two pairs of twins, an interesting occurrence considering Caroline was also a twin herself.

 She was allowed to keep her Protestant religion and had her own Protestant pastor, which was unique for a Bavarian queen.
 She was described as a very dignified consort and hostess of the Bavarian court and raised her daughters to have a strong sense of duty.